• Skip to primary navigation

 Monitor your progress

 When monetary incentives other than salary are attached to a worker’s effort, the company pays close attention to individual performance.
-This can be seen when an organization establishes specific goals for the month, quarter, or year.
+This can be seen when an organization establishes specific month, quarter, or year goals.
 Employers reward employees who achieve these objectives.

 Clarify the company’s goals